oracle-livelabs/database/kubernetes-for-oracledbas/understand-kubernetes/understand-kubernetes.md

 In this lab, we will review the basics of the Microservices Architecture and Kubernetes Infrastructure.

+If you are already familiar and comfortable with these concepts/technology, please feel free to move onto [Get Started](https://oracle-livelabs.github.io/common/labs/cloud-login/cloud-login.md) for the hands-on portion of the Workshop.

 *Estimated Lab Time:* 10 minutes

 ### Objectives